farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-parameters.md

 In DC convention, it doesn't matter: it is enough for the RAO to monitor the left side, allowing it to have a smaller optimisation problem.
 In AC convention, it is generally preferred to monitor both sides, as flows on both sides can be different because of losses.

-In FARAO's [internal CRAC format](json), it is possible which side(s) to monitor, and this is needed in the RAO.
+In FARAO's [internal CRAC format](json), it is possible to define which side(s) to monitor, and this is needed in the RAO.
-However, no CRAC format actually defines this configuration, thus is necessary to add an extra configuration object when creating a CRAC object to be used in the RAO.
+However, no CRAC format actually defines this configuration, thus it is necessary to add an extra configuration object when creating a CRAC object to be used in the RAO.
 This is the purpose of FARAO's "CRAC creation parameters".

 ## Creating a CracCreationParameters object {#create}